$44.99 $49.99 Buy It Now

 • Water-based polish: A safe product to restore shine after cleaning.

-See also How to polish new wood furniture
+See also How do i contact lane furniture

 Having these materials on hand will streamline the cleaning process and enhance the chances of success in restoring the beauty of your pieces.